RALC88/riscv-vectorized-benchmark-suite/README.md

 ### LLVM Compiler

 We provide precompiled binaries found in the folder bin.
 However, it is possible to recompile the codes for both rvv versions (0.7 and 1.0).
 To compile for [rvv-0.7](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7) it is possible to use the [LLVM EPI Compiler](https://ssh.hca.bsc.es/epi/ftp/?C=M;O=D).
-The provided binaries were compiler with the version llvm-EPI-0.7-development-toolchain-cross-2021-02-23-1523.
-Note that it the compiler is actively in development, so after a certain time, the old versions will disappear.
+The provided binaries were compiled with the version llvm-EPI-0.7-development-toolchain-cross-2021-02-23-1523.
+Note that the compiler is actively in development, so after a certain time, the old versions will disappear.
 We recommend to use the latest version.

-To compile for [rvv-1.0](https://github.com/RALC8.
-8/riscv-vectorized-benchmark-suite/tree/rvv-1.0) it is possible to use the [LLVM from PLCT](https://github.com/isrc-cas/rvv-llvm)
+To compile for [rvv-1.0](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-1.0) it is possible to use the [LLVM from PLCT](https://github.com/isrc-cas/rvv-llvm)

 ### EPI builtins reference